freddavies/PypeIt/doc/tutorials/hires_howto.rst

 ------

 The calibrated 2D spectral images can be visually inspected using :ref:`pypeit_show_2dspec`, which displays the images in a `ginga`_ window.
-For example, the figure below shows 3 of the 4 image channels derived from one of the standard star observations, displayed by executing:
+The call to visualize the 2D spectral image of one of the quasar observations is:

 .. code-block:: bash